Now

 Collaborating with The Toy Library for their digital platform to get known and adopted by Irish families.
 Sharing toys and caring for the environment creates great, positive social impact.
 Teaching kids a new paradigm works wonders.

-Sketching the storyboard for a comics project written by a colleague from the Ecole CESAN Scénario de bande-dessinée course I took back in 2018.
+Drawing characters for a comics project written by a colleague from the Ecole CESAN Scénario de bande-dessinée course I took back in 2018 in Paris.
 A story of hospitals, doors, children, and imaginary tales.

 Nurturing my ongoing collaboration with the Swiss Medical Network clinics I have the pleasure to work with since 2019.
 Beside standard graphic design, they often commission me special illustration projects and pedagogic supports I love to create.